-Let's say you want to compare different aspects of a "US Visitors" segments to those of an "International Visitors" segment.
+Let's say you want to compare different aspects of a "German Visitors" segments to those of an "International Visitors" segment.
 You can create metrics that will give you insights such as:

 - How does content browsing behavior compare between the two groups?
 (Another example would be: How does the conversion rate compare between the two segments?)

-- As a percentage of total visitors, how many US visitors browse certain pages, versus International visitors?
+- As a percentage of total visitors, how many German visitors browse certain pages, versus International visitors?

 - Where are the biggest differences in terms of which content is accessed by these different segments?